brianc/node-postgres/README.md

     //output: 1
   });
 });

+pool.on('error', function (err, client) {
+  // if an error is encountered by a client while it sits idle in the pool
+  // the pool itself will emit an error event with both the error and
+  // the client which emitted the original error
+  // this is a rare occurrence but can happen if there is a network partition
+  // between your application and the database, the database restarts, etc
+  // and so you might want to handle it and at least log it out console.error('idle client error', err.message, err.stack) })
 ```

-node-postgres uses [pg-pool](https://github.com/brianc/node-pg-pool.git) to manage pooling and includes it and exports it for convienience.
+node-postgres uses [pg-pool](https://github.com/brianc/node-pg-pool.git) to manage pooling.
+It bundles it and exports it for convienience.
 If you want, you can `require('pg-pool')` and use it directly - its the same as the constructor exported at `pg.Pool`.

 It's __highly recommend__ you read the documentation for [pg-pool](https://github.com/brianc/node-pg-pool.git).